Make a Small Bath Look Larger

 Mirrors stretch space by reproducing it.
 Mirroring the long wall of a narrow bath, for example, can change the room's proportions and make it seem wider.
-Be sure to place mirrors so they reflect the bath's assets -- whether that's a wall hanging, a panoramic view, or the widest room angle.
+Be sure to place mirrors so they reflect the bath's assets—whether that's a wall hanging, a panoramic view, or the widest room angle.
 Two mirrors positioned opposite each other create the illusion of a never-ending room.

-Carve out additional storage by building a recessed shelf between the studs in a wall.
+If you’re undergoing a full bathroom overhaul, try this bathroom remodel idea: Carve out additional storage by building a recessed shelf between the studs in a wall.
 Recessed shelves put unused space to work and don't take up floor real estate, which is a plus in a small bath.